chbh-opensource/chbh-on-bear/docs/meg/acquisition/meg-acquisition-checklist.md

 			Change any, e.g. MATLAB, code on the NEW Stim PC, referencing the PP Base Memory Address to...<br />
 			**CFF8** ... e.g. in `initialiseParallelPort.m`

-- [ ] Start subject preparation - items to have ready/available.
+- [ ] Start participant preparation - items to have ready/available.

 	!!! info "Reusable and disposable electrodes are available for use as required."
 	- Label 4 electrodes for EOG, 2 electrodes for ECG and any other (i.e. EMG) electrodes as required.
 Have some additional electrodes ready in case you have to redo them.